Azure-Samples/active-directory-dotnet-webapi-onbehalfof/README.md

 The code acquiring a token on behalf of the user from the service side is in [TodoListService/Controllers/TodoListController.cs](TodoListService/Controllers/TodoListController.cs)

-The code for the Service side serialization (in a database) is in [TodoListService/DAL/DbTokenCache.cs](TodoListService/DAL/DbTokenCache.cs) in the `CallGraphAPIOnBehalfOfUser()` method.
+The code for the Service side serialization (in a database) is in [TodoListService/DAL/DbTokenCache.cs](TodoListService/DAL/DbTokenCache.cs). you can see how it's referenced by the Controller in the [CallGraphAPIOnBehalfOfUser()](https://github.com/Azure-Samples/active-directory-dotnet-webapi-onbehalfof/blob/49ddb0a47018db1d1cc2c397341bdc2331bcb502/TodoListService/Controllers/TodoListController.cs#L154) method.

 ## How to deploy this sample to Azure